mpeder/auctionwebfe/docs/case-description.md

 # The Case
 Brune Christensen Auction is a global auction house and the want to engage Microsoft in a digital transformation journey.
-As the first step they want to see examples of an online "betting" web site and the underlying infrastructure.
+As the first step they want to see examples of an online "biting" web site and the underlying infrastructure.
 If successful, this might replace some of their in-house auctions.
 If we convince them they will sign a significant Azure deal this quarter!

 At the end of day two we will have a board of technical and non-technical people evaluating your team’s solution and we will pick the winner based on creativity, simplicity, flexibility and cost.